interlay/interlay.github.io/docs/kintsugi/governance.md

 ### Process

 1) Any vKINT token holder can submit a public proposal.
-This "freezes" vKINT tokens (i.e., 1 vKINT can only be used with 1 proposal at a time).
+This requires a deposit which "reserves" vKINT tokens (i.e., restricts the total balance leftover for voting).
-2) Other vKINT holders can [second](https://wiki.polkadot.network/docs/maintain-guides-democracy#seconding-a-proposal) that proposal, specifying how much vKINT they with to freeze.
+2) Other vKINT holders can [second](https://wiki.polkadot.network/docs/maintain-guides-democracy#seconding-a-proposal) that proposal, specifying how much vKINT they want to reserve.

-?> Freezing vKINT has no impact on the lock duration.
-This is merely a way to limit the number of proposals you can vote on in parallel.
-Example: you have 10 vKINT.
-You second a proposal with 2 vKINT.
-You now use 8 vKINT to second other proposals (or make new proposals yourself), while 2 are frozen until proposal becomes a referendum or expires.
+?> Reserving vKINT has no impact on the lock duration.
+This is merely a way to limit the number of proposals you can make in parallel.
+Example: you have 10 vKINT and second a proposal with 2 vKINT.
+You now use 8 vKINT to second other proposals (or make new proposals yourself), while 2 are reserved until the proposal becomes a referendum.

-3) Once every ``7 days`` (= `LaunchPeriod`) the proposal with the highest vKINT backing becomes a referenda (i.e., goes to vote)
+3) Once every ``7 days`` (= `LaunchPeriod`) the proposal with the highest vKINT backing becomes a referenda (i.e., goes to vote).
+4) All reserved proposal deposits are released.
-4) vKINT holders vote on the referenda.
+5) vKINT holders vote on the referenda.
-5) After the voting period, votes are counted (see [optimistic governance](kintsugi/governance?id=optimistic-governance) above)
+6) After the voting period, votes are counted (see [optimistic governance](kintsugi/governance?id=optimistic-governance) above)
-6) If the vote passed, the proposal is excecuted.
+7) If the vote passed, the proposal is executed.

 ## Technical Committee